SimbaBuilds/Juniper_Web/request2.md

-Please move the medical records upload UI and messaging to the bottom of the repository page.

-To the bottom of the wellness page, please add an “upload medical records” link that navigates to bottom of repository page where the new medical records upload UI is.
+Please move the manual data entry and export data expandable sections outside of the options banner as there own separate expandable sections.
+Keep the same format except I want them right justified and only taking up about 1/4 of the horizontal width of the screen instead of full width.